kitspace/awesome-electronics/README.md

 - [cajt/list_of_robot_electronics](https://github.com/cajt/list_of_robot_electronics) - A GitHub list of resources, projects and products for robot electronics.
 - [embedded-boston/awesome-embedded-systems](https://github.com/embedded-boston/awesome-embedded-systems) - Awesome list of embedded programming resources.
 - [TCAD Central](https://tcad.com/Software.html) - List of Technology CAD (TCAD) software and resources from the maker of DEVSIM.
+- [Virtual Labs](https://www.vlab.co.in/broad-area-electronics-and-communications) - Website with list of experiments in Electrical Engineering.